mandelsoft/kipxe/README.md

     used to create an initial or modify a given set of processing values by accessing the original request metadata.

+  Spiff mappings always use up to three stubs (if available) in the following order:
+  - (optional) the `values` field describing default values
+  - the metadata
+  - the intermediate processing values calculated by the last step (initially this is the request metadata)

 #### The Resource Processing

 After executing all mappings of the matching chain the final processing values